YathishPoojary98/Unicode-Kannada-to-Shreelipi-Convertor/README.md

 ```bash
 python3 convert_files.py /path/to/directory
 ```
-🔍 How It Works
+## 🔍 How It Works

-1️⃣ Input Directory: The script scans the specified directory for .txt files.
+1️⃣ **Input Directory:** The script scans the specified directory for `.txt` files.
-2️⃣ Output Directory: An Output folder is created inside the given directory (if it doesn’t already exist).
+2️⃣ **Output Directory:** An `Output` folder is created inside the given directory (if it doesn’t already exist).
-3️⃣ File Processing: Each .txt file is passed to kannada-to-shreelipi.py for conversion.
+3️⃣ **File Processing:** Each `.txt` file is passed to `kannada-to-shreelipi.py` for conversion.
-4️⃣ Error Handling: If a file fails to be processed, an error message is printed for that specific file.
+4️⃣ **Error Handling:** If a file fails to be processed, an error message is printed for that specific file.

+---

-📂 Example Output
+## 📂 Example Output

-After running the script, the converted .txt files will be saved in the Output directory within the specified directory.
+After running the script, the converted `.txt` files will be saved in the `Output` directory within the specified directory.